shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 ## Conclusions

-The game was launched on March 20, 2020, so assuming you start playing on day 1 and never miss a single fossil, June 17th will be your benchmark to beat.
+The game was launched on March 20, 2020, so assuming you started playing on day 1 and never missed a single fossil, June 17th will be your benchmark to beat.
 Remember to blame it on Zipper if you don't!

 <br>